Azure Honeypot: Mapping Global Threats in Real-Time

 Search and click on “Remote Desktop”.

-Type in the virtual machine IP address and use the administrator username that you made when the Virtual Machine was created.
+Type in the virtual machine’s IP address and use the administrator username you created when the Virtual Machine was created.
 Click “Connect”.
 It will ask you for the password.

 After providing the proper credentials, click “Yes” when the certificate warning appears.